Bredgade 38: 18401870s

-No. 175 was home to a total of 23 residents at the 1845 census.
-Ferdinand Bauditz (1778-1849), a military officer with rank of Major-General, resided in one of the apartments with his wife and four unmarried children.
-Carl Ewald (1789-1866), the king's Adjutant general, resided in another apartment with his wife and three unmarried daughters (aged 19-32).
-The naval officer Christian Zahrtmann (da) resided in the third apartment with his wife and three daughters.
-They lived there from 1839 to 1853.
+At the 1845 census, No. 175 was home to 34 residents in four households.
+Ferdinand Bauditz (1778-1849), who had now been promoted to major-general, resided on the ground floor with his wife, four unmarried children (aged 17 to 30), two male servants and two maids.
+Christian Christopher and Sophie Elisabeth Zahrtmann resided on the first floor with their three daughters (aged one to 16), a male servant, a coachman, two maids and a female cook.
+Carl Ewald (1789-1866), the king's Adjutant general, resided on the second floor with his wife Frederikke Amalie Ewald (née Rosenstand Gorsti), three unmarried daughters (aged 19 to 32), one male servant and two maids.
 Andreas Felumb (1806-), a master shoemaker, resided in the basement with his wife and four children.